Film censorship in the United States: State and local censorship, from pre-code to post-code

+An initial attempt at national censorship was made in New York City, with the establishment of the National Board of Censorship of Motion Pictures, a subdivision of the People's Institute, a progressive era educational and lecture bureau.
+Members of a volunteer force of 135 met daily in the office of a New York film maker to screen multiple reels of film, with work groups of 5 participating in as many as 20 film sessions a week.

+Cuts of material deemed objectionable — either for reasons of morals, violence, or advocacy of crime — were forced, or in some cases films banned outright.
+Lists of approved movies sent out weekly to a mailing list of 400, said to control 16,000 of the nation's 17,000 theaters.
+From its establishment in 1909 until September 1914, the organization claimed to have reviewed 7,576 movies and to have forced the withdrawal of 53 films and to have caused content deletions in 401 others.
+The body was directed by a national board of 33, operating with a $15,000 annual budget.

-Chicago enacted the first censorship ordinance in the United States in 1907, authorizing its police chief to screen all films to determine whether they should be permitted on screens.
-Detroit followed with its own ordinance the same year.
-When upheld in a court challenge in 1909, other cities followed and Pennsylvania became the first to enact statewide censorship of movies in 1911 (though it did not fund the effort until 1914).
-It was soon followed by Ohio (1914), Kansas (1915), Maryland (1916), New York (1921) and, finally, Virginia (1922).
+Pennsylvania became the first to enact statewide censorship of movies in 1911, although it did not fund the effort until 1914.
+This was soon followed by Ohio (1914), Kansas (1915), Maryland (1916), New York (1921) and, finally, Virginia (1922).
 Eventually, at least one hundred cities across the nation empowered local censorship boards.

 In 1915, the US Supreme Court determined in Mutual Film Corporation v.
 Industrial Commission of Ohio that motion pictures were purely commerce and not an art and so not covered by the First Amendment.
 This left local, state, and city censorship boards no constitutional impediment to editing or banning films.

 This decision was not overturned by the Supreme Court until it heard Joseph Burstyn, Inc. v.
 Wilson in 1952.
 Its ruling was popularly referred to as the "Miracle Decision" because it involved the short film "The Miracle", part of Roberto Rossellini's L'Amore anthology film (1948).
 The Supreme Court's ruling still allowed censorship of "obscene" films, allowing censorship boards to continue under narrower authority until the 1965 decision Freedman v.
 Maryland ruled that prior restraint of film exhibition without a court order was unconstitutional.
 The public exhibition of obscene films may still incur legal difficulties after the fact, under the 1973 U.S. Supreme Court Miller v.
 California decision.

 Seven states formed film censorship boards that exercised prior restraint on film exhibition, which both pre-dated and outlasted the Hays Code: